aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 ## `ue5_build_pipeline.groovy`

-This pipeline builds Unreal Engine 5 on Linux from its Git repository on GitHub, using an FSx volume as workspace cache and another FSx volume to store _octobuild_ artifacts to speed up subsequent builds.
+This pipeline builds Unreal Engine 5 on Linux from its Git repository on GitHub, using an FSx volume as workspace cache and another FSx volume to (optionally) store build cache artifacts to speed up subsequent builds.

 > **_Note:_** this pipeline requires that you configure GitHub credentials in Jenkins.
 You also need to [get access to the Unreal Engine 5 source code](https://www.unrealengine.com/en-US/ue-on-github).

+> **_Note:_** although this pipeline supports [octobuild](https://github.com/octobuild/octobuild) for caching build artifacts out-of-the-box, octobuild for Linux requires a patch to the Unreal Engine 5 source code.
+We recommend forking Unreal Engine 5, applying the necessary patch to your fork, and then building from your own fork instead of from the upstream repository.
+Please refer to the octobuild readme for instructions on which patches to apply.

 > **_Note:_** you will need to run this on a build node with large /tmp space.